Baron-von-Riedesel/Jemm/Readme.txt

  - Exceptions in protected-mode are detected and displayed.
  - a (rudimentary) API is supplied which allows to extend Jemm. [ JLoad uses this API to add support for 32bit protected-mode extensions (JLMs). ]
+ - JemmEx supports XMS v3.5, allowing access to extended memory beyond the 4 GB barrier.
+See XMS35.txt for technical details.

  3. Commandline Options